mlswg/mls-architecture/draft-ietf-mls-architecture.md

 This risk only arises when the leaf nodes for the clients in question provide data that can be used to correlate the clients.
 So one way to mitigate this risk is by only doing client-level authentication within MLS.
-If user-level authentication is still desirable, the application would have to be provide it through some other mechanism.
+If user-level authentication is still desirable, the application would have to provide it through some other mechanism.

 It is also possible to maintain user-level authentication while hiding